 This course includes a study of all the major categories of Greek syntax, translation and analysis of extended portions of the Greek New Testament, and vocabulary building.
 Prerequisite: GRK 102.
 (3 credits)

 206 Intermediate Greek II

 This course is a continuation of GRK 205.
-It involves an in-depth exegetical study of some letters of Paul.
+It involves an in-depth exegetical study of one of the letters of Paul, and continued vocabulary work.
 Prerequisite: GRK 205.
 (3 credits)